tpoisot/CoPhyCha/CoSpec-chapter.md

 need to better integrate the spatial/temporal turnover [@alvarez_phylogeography_2010]

+heterogeneity -- papiers lamello yves, moi, kaci-chaouch

 the problem of scale: can display large-scale co-phylo pattern for no coevo reasons, and small scale no-cophylo pattern for coevo reasons

+Finaly, the literature reviewed here point to an interesting problem: the relationship between the coevolutionary process, and the phylogenetic structure of hosts-parasites associations, is expected to vary with scales.
+At large taxonomic or temporal scales (*e.g.* across the species in a genus, or genus in a larger taxa), non-coevolutionary factors are expected to favor the emergence of a co-phylogenetic structure.
+Such is the case in the several systems mentionned, for which co-speciation events reflected large-scale biogeographic events.
+Conversely, and at a finer taxonomic or temporal scale (*e.g.* closely related speices within a genus), the output of the coevolutionary process is expected to be a deviation from co-divergence, with hosts and parasites phylogenetic structures looking different.
+In short, at a "macro" scale, we expect the phylogenies of hosts and their parasites to look similar, although the cause of the similarity is not the coevolutionary process.
+At a "micro" scale however, there is no reason to expect, except under particularly restricted scenarios, that the coevolutionary process will result in matching phylogenies.

 # Figures